When visited: October 2018

 The Cathay Hong Kong “The Pier” First Class Lounge is located in terminal 1 on level five near Gate 64 on West Concourse.
 You catch escalator down from level six.
 Just pass the First Class entrance is the Business Class entrance.

 The first class lounge area stretches along the tarmac for some distance.
-On available turning left gets you to the Bar, turning right gets you to Day Suites, Relaxation Zone, Showers, and to the Dining Room.
+On available turning left gets you to the Bar, various sitting areas and The Pantry, turning right gets you to Day Suites, Relaxation Zone, Showers, and to the Dining Room.

 There are many different styles of seating in the divided areas.
 This lounge has more subdued lighting and appears to use a lot of natural materials and planet life.
 Relaxation seems to be the main theme.